Nikhil1995-Github/Nikhil-s-projects/README.md

 # Nikhil-s-projects
-Various min-projects I have done based on my lessons in Data Science and Data Visualization.
+These are the various assignments and projects I have done based on my lessons in Data Science and Data Visualization.